Bruce Kastulo Chen

 - Final Game May 15, 2015

 - Born June 19, 1977 in Ciudad de Panamá, Panamá, Panama

 Chen is the only major league player born in Panama who is of Asian ancestry.
-He expressed interest in playing for the Chinese national team in the 2013 World Baseball Classic (after Panama failed to qualify) and was put on their provisional roster, but the documentation he submitted was insufficient to prove his eligibility to play for China and he withdrew in mid-February.
+He expressed interest in playing for the Chinese national team in the 2013 World Baseball Classic (after Panama failed to qualify) and was put on their provisional roster, but the documentation he submitted was insufficient to prove his eligibility and he withdrew in mid-February.
 Still, he decided to put his name forward again for the 2017 World Baseball Classic, even though he had been retired for well over a year at that point.
-The bureaucratic issue that had prevented him from lining up with the Chinese squad four years earlier had now been solved, and he explained that he wanted to do this to honor his grandparents, who had emigrated from China to Panama.
-He did pitch for China, facing the Cuban national team in his lone appearance and holding them to no runs on 3 hits in 2 2/3 innings.
+The bureaucratic issue that had prevented him four years earlier had now been solved, and he explained that he wanted to do this to honor his grandparents, who had emigrated from China to Panama.
+He faced the Cuban national team in his lone appearance and held them to no runs on 3 hits in 2 2/3 innings.

 - Jon Paul Morosi: "Chen honoring heritage in World Baseball Classic: 39-year-old southpaw excited to pitch for China", mlb.com, February 5, 2017.